Master’s Thesis Guidelines for Music and Technology

 - The student may influence the choice of examiners by suggesting potential names to their supervisor and may subsequently request details or clarifications in the feedback process with the examiners and supervisor.

 - If the student is dissatisfied with the grading of the master’s thesis, they may request rectification in accordance with sections 82–84 of the Universities Act.
+[LINK]

-The Supervisor
+The supervisor

-The thesis supervisor plays a pivotal role in guiding the master’s student through the completion of their Master thesis.
+The thesis supervisor plays a pivotal role in guiding the master’s student through the completion of their master’s thesis.
 This role involves a contractual pedagogical relationship with the university, ensuring that the supervisor provides structured, consistent, and comprehensive support to the student.

-Allocation of Supervision Hours
+Allocation of supervision hours

 Each master’s student is allocated 24 hours of supervision over the course of 2.5 years.
 The default distribution of these hours is as follows: